ska-telescope/lmc-base-classes/docs/src/guide/long_running_command.rst

 Input Queue
 -----------
-The `TaskExecutorComponentManager` (the default queue manager and concurrency mechanism) implements a `ThreaPoolExecutor` which uses a `SimpleQueue` internally.
-The component manager exposes the queue size from the `ThreaPoolExecutor` to determine the number of commands the tango device can accept based on a configurable size limit.
+The `TaskExecutorComponentManager` (the default queue manager and concurrency mechanism) implements a `ThreadPoolExecutor` which uses a `SimpleQueue` internally.
+The component manager exposes the queue size from the `ThreadPoolExecutor` to determine the number of commands the tango device can accept based on a configurable size limit.
 All LRCs are queued and executed in a background process.
 Each command is evaluated against the state of the component before executing the task.
 The `native approach`_ in the TANGO developer guide implements the check on the device when the command is triggered.
 On the other hand, the `TaskExecutorComponentManager` performs